 KFC branch in Lancashire bans under 18s after teenage gangs 'run riot’ over half-term

+KFC branch in Buckshaw Village bans under 18s after teenage gangs 'run riot’ over half-term

 Customers under 18 have been banned from KFC in Buckshaw Village after staff were subjected to abuse from groups of teenagers.